thsmi/YaUTT/README.md

 Creating a unit test is straight forward.
 As first step you should nest you tests into an anonymous method.
 This eliminates namespace poisoning.

+Then grab a reference to the test suit.
+It's a injected into the global name space.

 ```
 "use strict";